Silver Line (MBTA): Mode choice

 When the Washington Street Elevated was replaced with the Southwest Corridor, MBTA promised "equal or better" surface transit on Washington Street to replace the Elevated.
 Riders supported light rail; the decision to instead run buses was viewed as a broken promise and intentional disinvestment.
 The Silver Line is substantially slower than the Elevated, with travel time from Nubian Square to Downtown Boston increased from 8 minutes to 20 minutes.
 The Washington Street corridor population is poorer and less educated than the Southwest Corridor, and has a larger Black population; advocates including state representative Gloria Fox have called the poor service on the Silver Line "discrimination against people of color".
 Because of the poor service and the perception that the bus service was an inferior substitute for the originally-planned light rail line, advocates nicknamed the Washington Street service as the "Silver Lie".

 Two theoretical advantages of BRT compared to light rail are low cost and speedy implementation.
-However, Silver Line service did not begin Washington Street until 15 years after the Elevated came down; the first phase of the Transitway opened 15 years after the DEIR, and the second phase was never completed.
+However, Silver Line service did not begin on Washington Street until 15 years after the Elevated came down; the first phase of the Transitway opened 15 years after the DEIR, and the second phase was never completed.
 The Transitway was built at "enormous cost"; it was the most expensive single BRT project in the world by a 2007 report.
 Like the Downtown Seattle Transit Tunnel (which was later converted to light rail), the Transitway had comparable construction cost to light rail, but a lower level of service.
 At the time of its cancellation, Phase III was expected to cost $2.1 billion - more than three times that of the Transitway.
 Although transit ridership in the Seaport doubled after the introduction of the Silver Line, that growth is due partially to commercial development rather than the service quality.